tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/2.3_sample_actor_code_walkthrough/README.md

 Rust is a strong typed language.
 It's very important to define all error types in detail.
 In the code above we defined two error types that are used in our sample-actor.

-* **HttpActionNotSupported**: In this version, only http GET is handled, other types may throw this error.
+* **HttpActionNotSupported**: In this version, only http GET is handled while other types may throw this error.
 * **GreetingNameEmpty**: When receiving a Greeting request from the client, the logic requires a name field inside the request.
 This name will be used in the response string such as "Hello your-name".
 But if the name field is empty, the handler will throw this error.

 When new errors need to be created, simply add new Error names under the `define_scrope!` macro.
 We'll see more examples like this in the later steps of this tutorial.